narengan/cis/managing-for-security.md

 Some customers will use separate IP ranges for HTTP and non-HTTP traffic, allowing them to orange-cloud all records pointing to their HTTP IP range and obscuring all non-HTTP traffic with a different IP subnet.

 ## Best practice 2: Configure your Security Level selectively
 Your **Security Level** establishes the sensitivity of our **IP Reputation Database**.
-CIS sees over 1 billion unique IP addresses every month from more than 4 million websites, which allows our system to identify malicious actors quickly and automatically, and to prevent them from reaching your web assets.
-To prevent negative interactions or false positives, configure your **Security Level** by URI to heighten security where necessary and to decrease it where appropriate.
+CIS sees over 1 billion unique IP addresses every month from more than 4 million websites, which allows our system to quickly and automatically identify malicious actors and prevent them from reaching your web assets.
+To prevent negative interactions or false positives, configure your **Security Level** by domain to heighten security where necessary and to decrease it where appropriate.

 ### Increase the Security Level for Sensitive Areas to High
 This setting can be increased for administration pages or login pages to reduce brute-force attempts by adding a **Page Rule**.